 How to apply

-If you have a specific research proposal (or area) in mind, we recommend you contact a member of staff before completing your application.
+To apply for a PhD studentship, we recommend you contact one of our academics before completing your application.
 You can find out about the research interests of our staff on our People page.
 Approach potential supervisors to discuss your research topic to identity the supervisor(s) you want to work with and to get advice on how to prepare a research proposal

-There are lots more details about the application process, on our postgraduate How to apply page
+You can find more details about the application process on our postgraduate how to apply page.